malharnd/Brain-Tumor-Detection/README.md

 This project aims to detect brain tumors from MRI images using Convolutional Neural Networks (CNN).
 Two different CNN models were implemented: a simple CNN model and a VGG16-inspired CNN model.

-## Acknowledgement
-We would like to acknowledge the contributions of [insert names or organizations here] for their support and assistance in developing this project.

 ## Badges
 [![Python Version](https://img.shields.io/badge/python-3.8.18-blue.svg)](https://www.python.org/downloads/)
 [![TensorFlow Version](https://img.shields.io/badge/tensorflow-2.9.1-orange.svg)](https://www.tensorflow.org/)